aantron/dream/README.md

-You can even run Dream as a [quite bare abstraction][raw] over its [underlying set of HTTP libraries][vendor], where it acts only as minimal glue code between their slightly different interfaces and takes care of horridness like [ALPN][alpn].
+You can even run Dream as a [quite bare abstraction][raw] over its [underlying set of HTTP libraries][vendor], where it acts only as minimal glue code between their slightly different interfaces, and takes care of horridness like [ALPN][alpn].

 [websocket]: https://aantron.github.io/dream/#websockets